muktadiur/blockor/README.md

 blockor stop
 ```

-### To delete an IP from blocked list
+### To remove an IP from blocked list
 ```
-blockor delete 192.168.56.2
+blockor remove 192.168.56.2
 ```